mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "What's happened that people are suddenly at each others' necks?
 When we left Shaki, everything was boring and humdrum in the news."

-Kip paused and pondered again if he should mention it.
+Kipnu paused and pondered again if he should mention it.

 He said, "I'll tell you later."